openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public let icon: String
 ```

-**Description:** The icon of the application, using example: "icon": "$media: icon".
+**Function:** The icon of the application, example usage: "icon": "$media: icon".
 For detailed information about icon, refer to the iconResource field.

 **Type:** String